MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Azure App Services and Azure Functions provide deployment slots.
 Practice [staged deployments][app-service-staging] for zero-downtime releases.

 Automate service deployments with [Bicep][bicep], a template language for deploying Infrastructure as Code.
-A [Quickstart Bicep file][quickstart] is provided for this architecture that can be used to automatically deploy the entire solution.
+A [sample Bicep file][azuresample] is provided for this architecture that can be used to automatically deploy the entire solution.

 Test the performance and resilience of the entire solution with [Azure Load Testing][load-tests] and [Azure Chaos Studio][chaos].